-- Solitary lesion is present in 90% of cases of lichenoid keratosis.
-A small number (<10%) of patients develop 2 or 3 lesions.
+- A solitary lesion is present in 90% of cases of lichenoid keratosis, with other patients presenting with few to many lesions.

-- Lesion most commonly found on the upper trunk, followed by the distal upper extremities, and less commonly on the head and neck.
+- It is most commonly found on the upper trunk, followed by the distal upper extremities, and less commonly on the head and neck.

-- Lesion ranges from a few millimetres to one centimetre or more in size.
+- Size ranges from a few millimetres to one centimetre or more in size.

-- Surface may be smooth, scaly or warty.
+- The skin surface may be smooth, scaly or warty.

-- Often symptomless or may be slightly itchy or have mild stinging sensation.
+- The lesion is often symptomless or it may be itchy or have a mild stinging sensation.

 What is the management of lichenoid keratosis?